OVERVIEW: The Starr Foundation is a philanthropic behemoth that broadly invests in climate change efforts through its dedicated environment program.

-IP TAKE: The Starr Foundation is a large grantor, but it likes to keep a very low profile.
+IP TAKE: The Starr Foundation is a large grantor, which maintains a low profile.
+This funder sometimes offers general operating support.

 PROFILE: Established in 1955, the Starr Foundation funds a range of priorities.
 Cornelius Vander Starr, an insurance entrepreneur who founded C.V.
 Starr & Co. and other companies and pioneer of globalization, created the foundation, which has assets of over $1.5 billion dollars.
 It invests in medicine and healthcare, education, human needs, foreign policy, the environment, and culture.